-"\$" Start of message character, ASCII "\$" (024h) "P" Proprietary message identifier "MRR" II Morrow company identifier c Message class identifier.
+" \$ " Start of message character, ASCII "\$" (024h) "P" Proprietary message identifier "MRR" II Morrow company identifier c Message class identifier.
 Used to identify a message as either a COMM of VHF NAV message.
 Those message types, which are also supported by the VAL COM 2000 VHF Transceiver, will use the "C" identifier to allow the NAV 2000 to accept COMM radio commands from existing products.
-All other messages will use the "V" identifier to indicate that they relate to a VHF NAV receiver. nn dd Message data characters defined for each message. chksum Message checksum, including message identifier through data characters.
+All other messages will use the "V" identifier to indicate that they relate to a VHF NAV receiver. nn Message identifier, two-digit number in ASCII characters. dd Message data characters defined for each message. chksum Message checksum, including message identifier through data characters.
 The two-digit checksum is generated by adding all values of valid characters together, ignoring carry (if any).
-This value is converted into two encoded hex characters (30h- 3Fh). <cr></cr> ASCII carriage return (0Dh) <lf></lf> ASCII line feed (0Ah)
+This value is converted into two encoded hex 1 characters (30h- 3Fh). <cr></cr> ASCII carriage return (0Dh) <lf></lf> ASCII line feed (0Ah)